Stanford Graduate School of Business: Academics

 Stanford GSB offers a traditional Master of Business Administration (MBA) program typically completed in two years, a Master of Science ("MSx program") typically completed in one year, and a doctoral (PhD) program.
-The MBA program is a full-time graduate program that enrolls approximately 420 students each year.
+Stanford GSB also provides entrepreneurship support through initiatives such as the Stanford Venture Studio, which offers resources and advising for students developing new ventures.The MBA program is a full-time graduate program that enrolls approximately 420 students each year.

 The MSx program is intended for students who are mid-career managers (minimum 8 years of professional work experience).
 The Stanford MSx was previously called the Stanford Sloan Master's Program, because students in the program are known as Stanford Sloan Fellows.
 The Stanford MSx is one of the three Sloan Fellows programs, sharing a similar format with the others at the MIT Sloan School of Management and the London Business School.
 These programs were initially supported by Alfred P. Sloan, Chairman of General Motors from 1937 to 1956, who envisioned the Sloan Fellowship in his alma mater of MIT in 1931.

 Academic partnerships

-Stanford GSB has a number of relationships with other business schools.
-It offers a number of Executive Education programs jointly with Harvard Business School.
+Stanford GSB offers Executive Education programs jointly with Harvard Business School.
 It also offers one of the three Sloan Fellows programs, coordinating with the others at the MIT Sloan School of Management and the London Business School.